Street-Meet/streetmeet/PRESS-RELEASE.md

   Initiate and find events at the swipe of a finger.
 Join people in spontaneous fun near you!

 ## Problem ##
-  > Describe the problem your product solves.

   A shortage of knowing nearby people who would be interested in the same activity you immediately want to do.

 ## Solution ##
-  > Describe how your product elegantly solves the problem.

-  Easily and instantly connects you with nearby people into the same stupid shit you are
+  Easily and instantly connects you with nearby people with like interests

 ## Quote from You ##
-  > A quote from a spokesperson in your company.

-  StreetMeet is the future of social meetups, integrating real-time needs with real-good fun!
+  Verge22 is the future of social meetups, integrating real-time needs with real-good fun!

 ## How to Get Started ##
-  > Describe how easy it is to get started.

-  It's so easy, someone with no friends can use it
+  Instantly be supplied with events in your area as soon as you open the app!

 ## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

-  I used to be so bored and depressed not having any friends and whatnot.
-Streetmeet changed that for me.
-You really can't beat this meet.
+  Verge22 really bridges the gap between social media and real life.
+The instant gratifation I receive from the internet has no found its way into reality.

 ## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.

   Where are you?!
 It doesn't matter, go meet someone.
-Streetmeet.com
+Verge22.com